project-everest/mitls-fstar/README.md

 - `apps/` Sample apps built on top of miTLS --- not ported yet.

-- `data/` Persistent data used by miTLS, e.g. a DH parameter cache --- not ported yet.
+- `data/` Persistent data used by miTLS, e.g. the OpenSSL root certificate store; sample chains for the test server; a DH parameter cache --- not ported yet.

-- `libs/` Our own libraries: CoreCrypto, Platform, and DHDB.
-CoreCrypto and Platform had been moved to `FStarLang/FStar/contrib` and remaining files are deprecated, DHDB remains to be ported.
+- `libs/` miTLS libraries; CoreCrypto and Platform had been moved to `FStarLang/FStar/contrib` and remaining files are deprecated, DHDB remains to be ported.
   - `fst` F* specification
   - `fs` F# implementation
   - `ml` OCaml implementation